What You'll Learn

 Taken together, these two ideas — that math is important and that success in math is rare — are a perfect way to make kids anxious about math.
 And we know that once kids are feeling worried about something, learning it becomes harder.

-“Anxiety really can impact a lot of the things that are important for learning, like attention, memory and processing speed,” says Matthew Pagirsky, PsyD, a neuropsychologist at the Child Mind Institute.
+“Anxiety really can impact a lot of the things that are important for learning, like attention, memory and processing speed,” says Matthew Pagirsky, PsyD, a neuropsychologist.
 Feeling anxious also makes people develop self-defeating thoughts like “I’m not good at this” and “I’ll never be able to understand this,” which increases the stress they are feeling.

 “You become sort of worried or heightened and then you get that vicious cycle going where you underperform because you’re anxious,” explains Dr. Pagirsky.
 “Then you think: ‘Here’s proof that I’m not good at this!’ which reinforces the belief.”